Metal Hip Implants

 Some of these hip replacements were approved for use on humans via the Food and Drug Administration’s 510(k) process, also known as fast-tracking.
 In this approval process, human testing can be skipped and manufacturers are allowed to market implants without the submission of safety data.
 Unfortunately, a number of people have experienced complications related to their hip implants.

 The Houston attorneys at Perdue & Kidd are skilled at handling cases for clients whose injuries may have a more complex causation than most personal injury cases.
-Jim Perdue, Jr., Donald H. Kidd, and Rich Fass are certified as specialists in personal injury trial law and medical malpractice by the Texas Board of Legal Specialization.
+Jim Perdue, Jr. and Donald H. Kidd are certified as specialists in personal injury trial law and medical malpractice by the Texas Board of Legal Specialization.
 We know that our clients need real legal help.
 They may have had to go through multiple surgeries to deal with the failings of their hip replacement.
 We know the toll that defective medical devices can take, and we are dedicated to helping you hold those who have harmed you accountable for what they have done.

 January 13, 2013 FDA Safety Communication and Proposed Order